Debugging, Profiling & Production Optimization

 Fault Tolerance & Production Resilience

 Background tasks fail silently without explicit error boundaries.
-Unhandled promise rejections terminate worker execution without propagating to the main thread.
+Unhandled promise rejections in workers do not automatically propagate to the main thread — you must register self.addEventListener('unhandledrejection', ...) in every worker.
 Worker respawn logic requires exponential backoff and circuit breaker patterns.
 State reconciliation post-failure prevents data corruption.

 // main-thread.ts (circuit-breaker.ts)